 Make it snappy.

-You want your executive biography to read like a networking introduction and represent you genuinely and sincerely.
+You want your executive biography to read like a networking introduction and represent you authentically and sincerely.
 Include a professional headshot to help maintain the human element, which is essential for you to make a connection with your readers.

 Need a little push?
 You can find free bio template downloads here.